Maheshkumar-W/Voice-Based-Smartboard/README.md

 # Voice-Based-Smartboard
-## Hello People ,
+Hello People ,
-## I would like to complete glimpse of my Project
+I would like provide a complete glimpse of my Project !!
 ##